-Phishing is a type of attack carried out to steal usernames, passwords, credit card information, Social Security Numbers, and other sensitive data.
-Phishing is most often seen in the form of malicious emails pretending to be from credible sources such as UC Berkeley technology departments or organizations related to the university.
+Phishing is a type of attack carried out to steal usernames, passwords, credit card information, Social Security numbers, and/or other sensitive data.
+Phishing is most often seen in the form of malicious emails pretending to be from credible sources like people, departments, or organizations related to the university.

 Attackers can use this information to: